egc112/OpenWRT-egc-add-on/openvpn-pbr/readme.md

 For up script:
 Make executable, from Commandline: `chmod +x /etc/openvpn/ovpn-pbr-up`
-In the OpenVPN config add: `route-up /etc/openvpn/ovpn-pbr-up` this will execute the script on route up
+In the OpenVPN config add: `route-up /etc/openvpn/ovpn-pbr-up` this will execute the script on route up.
+Due to a recently resolved bug this should work on 23.05.2 and Main/snapshot builds from 21-jan-2024 or newer.
+For older builds use `up` instead of `route-up`

 For down script:
 Make executable, from Commandline: `chmod +x /etc/openvpn/ovpn-pbr-down`